nowinoa/London-Underground-Path-Finder/README.md

 This project was created by <a href="https://github.com/nowinoa">Ainhoa Prada</a> under the supervision of the <a href="https://www.gre.ac.uk/">University of Greenwich</a>.

 ## License
-This project is under MIT license
+This project is under MIT license.

 ## Questions
 For any questions or issues feel free to contact me at: apt.code14@gmail.com